 Campus Safety maintains a Daily Crime Log of all crime reported to the Department.
-The log includes criminal incidents reported to Campus Safety during the last 60 days and is available on the Campus Safety website at https://services.claremont.edu/campus-safety/clery-daily-crime-logs.
+The log includes criminal incidents reported to Campus Safety during the last 60 days and is available on the Campus Safety website9.
 Any member of the Claremont Colleges and members of the public may also view the Daily Crime Log on the monitor at the front counter of Campus Safety during normal business hours at 150 E. 8th Street Claremont, CA 91711.
 This log identifies the type, location, date, time and disposition of each criminal incident reported to Campus Safety.
 Any portion of the log that is older than 60 days will be made available within two business days from date requested for public inspection.